The Rains of Castamere

-The episode is centered on the wedding of Edmure Tully and Roslin Frey, one of the most memorable events of the book series, commonly called "The Red Wedding", during which Robb Stark and his banner-men are massacred.
-Other storylines include Bran Stark's group's having to separate, Jon Snow's loyalties being tested, and Daenerys Targaryen's invasion of the city of Yunkai.
-The title is a song belonging to the Lannister family, whose lyrics foreshadow the Red Wedding and which is played by the band at the wedding right before the slaughter begins.
+The episode centers on the wedding of Edmure Tully and Roslin Frey, commonly called "The Red Wedding", during which Robb Stark and his bannermen are massacred.
+Other storylines include Bran Stark's group having to separate, Jon Snow's loyalties being tested, and Daenerys Targaryen's invasion of the city of Yunkai.
+The title refers to an in-universe song about the Lannister family, whose lyrics foreshadow the Red Wedding, and which is played by the band at the wedding right before the slaughter begins.
+The episode achieved a viewership of 5.22 million during its initial airing in the United States.

-"The Rains of Castamere" received acclaim from critics, with high praise being given towards the final "Red Wedding" sequence and the performances, particularly Michelle Fairley, and is widely regarded as one of the best episodes of the show, as well as one of the most harrowing episodes of television in history.
-It earned Benioff and Weiss a nomination for Primetime Emmy Award for Outstanding Writing for a Drama Series, and was the recipient of the Hugo Award for Best Dramatic Presentation, Short Form.
-This episode marks the final appearance of Richard Madden (Robb Stark), Oona Chaplin (Talisa Stark), and Michelle Fairley (Catelyn Stark).
+"The Rains of Castamere" received universal acclaim from critics, with praise being given towards the final "Red Wedding" sequence and the performances, particularly Michelle Fairley.
+It is widely regarded as one of the best episodes of the series, as well as one of the most harrowing episodes in television history.
+The episode earned Benioff and Weiss a nomination for the Outstanding Writing for a Drama Series at the 65th Primetime Emmy Awards, and was the recipient of the Hugo Award for Best Dramatic Presentation, Short Form.

+This episode marks the final appearances of Richard Madden (Robb Stark), Oona Chaplin (Talisa Stark), and Michelle Fairley (Catelyn Stark).

 Plot

 Beyond the Wall

-Sam and Gilly continue their march south.
+Sam and Gilly continue to travel south.
 Sam tells Gilly he plans for them to cross the Wall using the entrance at the Nightfort, an abandoned castle to the west of Castle Black.

 In the North

 Bran and his group take shelter in an abandoned mill.
-They see an old horse breeder captured by Jon's wildling group.
+They see an old horse breeder get captured by Jon's wildling group.
 Hodor, scared of thunderstorms, begins yelling, which threatens to give away their location.
 Bran accidentally uses his warg abilities to enter Hodor's mind and subdue him.
 Orell tells Jon to kill the horse breeder to prove his loyalty, but when he hesitates, Ygritte kills the breeder instead.
 Tormund realizes that Jon is not loyal to them and orders his men to kill Jon.
 Bran enters Summer's mind and helps Jon to defeat Tormund's men and Orell.
 Jon escapes, leaving behind a saddened Ygritte.
 With dangers ahead, Bran asks Osha and Rickon to leave for Last Hearth, the home of the Umber family.